zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 ```
 P(N) = the probability that block N produces a "1".
-P(N) = 1/(2+N) (for some constant C).
+P(N) = 1/(2+N).
 ```

 1/(2+N) is the generic form of a harmonic sequence.

-This harmonic trick means it takes B blocks to gather the last bit of entropy, and that we can store ~4x times more money in each sortitoin chain, because on average, when the attacker wins a block at the opportune period 1/2 the time, this will not be the last 1-pbit at least 1/2 of the time.

 Variable Block Reward
 ===========

+Using the harmonic pbits, the influence has been concentrated onto the rare 1-pbits.
+So an attacker who can reroll just these blocks could have too much influence.

+Since the 1-pbits are so rare compared to 0-pbits, we can pay a much higher reward for 1-pbits, without significantly reducing the reward for 0-pbit blocks.
+In this way, we can make the cost of reroll attacks arbitrarily high.

-if block B(N) has pbit of 0, we should pay ~1/2 the normal block reward. if it has a pbit of 1, on block N, N*BR/2
+if block B(N) has pbit of 0, we should pay 1/2 the normal block reward. if it has a pbit of 1, on block N, we should pay N/2 times the normal block reward.

 So on any B(N), the expected payout of mining that block is:
 ```
-(prob_to_find_0 * reward_for_0) + (prob_to_find_1 * reward_for_1)
+(prob_pbit_0 * reward_for_pbit_0) + (prob_pbit_1 * reward_for_pbit_1)
 = (((N-1)/N)*(BR*N/2(N-1))) + (((1/N)*(BR*N/2)
 = BR/(2) + BR/2
 = BR